hyperledger/besu-docs/docs/HowTo/Upgrade/Prepare-for-The-Merge.md

 [execution client](../../Concepts/Merge.md#execution-clients) to get deposits for block proposals.
 Block proposals are intermittent, and a validator can get the data from other blocks if its execution client is offline.

-After The Merge, execution clients will play a more crucial role in executing transactions.
+After The Merge, execution clients will play a more crucial role in producing blocks and executing transactions.
-Service providers that provide execution layer access, such as Infura, won't be adequate for a [beacon node](../../Concepts/Merge.md#consensus-clients) to continue to function on the network.
+Service providers that provide execution layer access but don't produce blocks, such as Infura, won't be adequate for a [beacon node](../../Concepts/Merge.md#consensus-clients) to continue to function on the network.

 You must configure an execution client for each beacon node you maintain.